 Mount Everest - How to Visit It

 Located at the border between China and Nepal, Mt.
 Everest is known as Mt.Qomolangma, which means Goddess Third.
 Mt.
-Everest is 8848 meters above sea level and now still grows by about a quarter of an inch (0.25") every year, naming the world’s highest mountain.
-It lies at the borderline, and its north ridge belongs to China and south belongs to Nepal.
+Everest is 8848 meters above sea level and now still grows by about a quarter of an inch (0.25") every year, named the world’s highest mountain.
+It lies at the borderline, its north ridge belongs to China and its south belongs to Nepal.
 The north ridge of Mt.
-Everest in Tibet has a gentle slope than the south ridge in Nepal.
-This Is why the north ridge route being more chosen by mountaineers.
+Everest in Tibet has a more gentle slope than the south ridge in Nepal.
+This Is why the north ridge route is more chosen by mountaineers.

 Mt.
-Everest is formed by the movement of the Indian tectonic plate pushing up and against the Asian plate, which in fact a part of the Himalaya Mountain.
+Everest is formed by the movement of the Indian tectonic plate pushing up and against the Asian plate, which in fact a part of the Himalayas Mountain.
 The main body shapes like a giant pyramid, along with a large glacier stretching more than 26 km.
-It consists of different types of shale, limestone and marble and forms an amazing mountain waves, together with other peaks around.
+It consists of different types of shale, limestone, and marble and forms amazing mountain waves, together with other peaks around.
 The rocky summit is covered with accumulated eternal snow.
 Around Mt.Everest, there are four peaks above 8000 meters high, including Mt.
-Makarluh, Gosanthain, Zhuoyo and Shishabanma, which is the dreamland of mountaineering adventurer.
+Makarluh, Gosanthain, Zhuoyo, and Shishabanma, which is the dreamland of mountaineering adventurers.

 Quick Facts About Mount Everest

 - Name: Mt.
 Everest (Mt.Qomolangma) 珠穆朗玛峰 Zhu mu lang ma feng